shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql.md

 ### Overview

 In order to get started with the MySQL Blueprints, a database user is required.
+You can use an existing user with their credentials or create a new user using the steps below.

 ### Steps

 1. Login to your MySQL server
 2. If using the command line, connect to a database by running `USE <database name>`
 3. If using the command line, create a user by running `CREATE USER <user name> WITH PASSWORD '<new password>';`
 4. The MySQL server URL, the username, and password are all used in the Blueprints below

 ## Execute Query Blueprint